 Festival goers enjoy the sunshine at the Hay Festival on May 28, 2017 in Hay on Wye/Credit: Getty

 This year the hot ticket is Margaret Atwood, while regular favourite Letters Live, featuring performances from an ensemble cast of national treasures like Stephen Fry and Olivia Coleman, always goes quickly.
 If you miss out on something, it’s worth putting it on your wish list in case more tickets become available.
 Sometimes a second date is added if demand is high.
 Or on the day, check the notice board in the box office, where people leave spare tickets that you can have for a donation.

 The extensive programme can seem slightly daunting, so here is one Hay fan’s top picks and wish list from this year’s line-up.
-For more flavour of what to expect from a visit to Hay, you can read about it here.

 Free BBC recordings

 If I could get up early enough, I would love to have the surreal experience of listening to the presenters broadcast Radio 4’s flagship Today Programme live in a tent, instead of from my kitchen.
 (More doable you’re staying locally.)

 Failing that, there are plenty of other events at more civilised times.
 Find out what goes on behind the scenes of the world’s longest-running radio soap opera, The Archers.
 Tonight at Hay will round-up the daily highlights you couldn’t fit in, broadcast on BBC Radio Wales and presented by the editor of GQ, Dylan Jones.
 Events are free but ticketed.